This course is open for applications.

 - Personal and Professional Development 1 - involving practice placements and personal reflection.

-- Qualitative and Quantitative Methods in Psychology - this module covers advanced methods in qualitative and qualitative analysis, ensuring that students have the essential skills for carrying out their research.
+- Qualitative and Quantitative Methods - this module covers advanced methods in qualitative and qualitative analysis, ensuring that students have the essential skills for carrying out their research.

 - Systemic Thinking and Practice in Counselling Psychology - this module covers issues around working with couples, families and groups.
 Thus it gives the students the basis for extending their practice beyond the core emphasis on 1:1 work with individuals.